Divya-Bhagwat/Development-of-parallel-matrix-matrix-multiplication-algorithms/README.md

 2. 'normal' - contains the main file for implementation of school algorithm 1.'gen_matx_matx' - implementation of school's algorithm for dimensions(n)
-3. 'strassen's algorithm/' - contains the main file for implementation of strassen's algorithm 1.'strassen_final' - implementation of strassen's algorithm for dimensions(n)
+3. 'strassen's algorithm/' - contains the main file for implementation of strassen's algorithm 1.'strassen' - implementation of strassen's algorithm for dimensions(n)
      - 'compute1'
-     - 'matrix_qud'
+     - 'matrix_quad1'
    2.'strassen_parallelized' - implementation of strassen's algorithm for dimensions(n) using parallel techniques
+     - 'compute'
+     - 'matrix_quad'
 4. 'Analysis of Algorithms/' - contains the main file for analysis of algorithm.

 ## Analysis: